BuildForSDG/Team-124/README.md

 ## About

 ##Smart City Power Technology

-                             Project Overview
+##Project Overview
 We are building an Application that will compact Power supply issues in Africa.
-This will be achieved by taking data visualization of each street in an area, so one can know which area needs urgent assistance Creating a means where a user can call the power holding company incase on emergency An avenue where a user can post a particular issue he has A user can pay his bills through the App
+This will be achieved by taking data visualization of each street in an area, so one can know which area needs urgent assistance

+Creating a means where a user can call the power holding company in cases on emergency.
+An avenue where a user can post a particular issue he has.

+A user can pay his bills through the App

 Power Holding company can comment on a particular post

-Features
+##Features
 Admin can signin/signup
 User/Customer can signin/signup
 Company can signin/signup